manish-garodia/manish-garodia/common/lib-cellar/procedures/fun-with-git-bits/fun-with-git-bits.md

 ## Learn about git<if type="gitconcepts"> concepts</if><if type="gitdesktop">hub desktop</if><if type="gitbash"> bash</if>

 <if type="gitconcepts">
  - Basic concepts
  - Do's and Don'ts
  - A few good practices
 </if>
 <if type="gitdesktop">
  - GitHub Desktop basic setup
 </if>
 <if type="gitbash">
+ - *Upstream* and *Origin*: what are these?
  - *Fetch* vs *Pull*
 </if>

 	<if type="gitconcepts">